rohanbimalraj/RBR360-Image-Viewer/README.md

     }
 }
 ```
-Add photo library usage description in info pList to use image capture fuctionality.
+- Add photo library usage description in info pList to use image capture fuctionality.
+- To play and stop selected model animation call playSelectedNodeAnimation and stopSelectedNodeAnimation.

 ## Support